 When you acquire a company using a different service desk, integration lets both platforms coexist while sharing necessary information.

-For organizations expanding internationally, integration connects regional service desks using local languages and currencies while maintaining centralized oversight.
+For organizations expanding internationally, integration connects regional service desks using local languages and currencies while maintaining oversight across all regions.

 Service Desk Integration Tools